 This article is helpful for coaches that are getting organized for their youth soccer tryouts.
 We will cover setting up evaluation criteria, age appropriate soccer drills, communication, and how to select the team.
 A lot of the resources we mention are available by following the links.
 For example, soccer drills for a U12 tryout can be viewed here.
 There are downloads and additional resources throughout the article.
-One more resource before we get started is a helpful page on player evaluation strategies.
-So lets get started!
+Let's get started!

 Scoring and Rating the Players